 Not treating is an option at first

 Around one in five people will improve without any treatment.
-Simply resting the hand and allowing any inflammation to settle may resolve the problem without the need for treatment.
-You may be advised to take a painkiller (for example, paracetamol or ibuprofen).
+Simply resting the hand and fingers, allowing any inflammation to settle, may resolve the problem without the need for treatment.
+You may be advised to take a painkiller (for example, paracetamol or ibuprofen) to relieve the pain.

 A steroid injection

 A steroid injection into the tendon sheath is one treatment if the condition does not settle.
 The steroid is combined with a local anaesthetic to make the injection less painful.

 Steroids work by reducing inflammation.
 A finger splint may be advised for a few days after the injection to rest the finger.
 This treatment works in about 9 in 10 cases.
 A second injection may be needed if the first does not work.

 An operation done under local anaesthetic may be advised if the above does not work.
 A small cut is usually made at the base of the finger and the tendon sheath is widened.
 The surgical treatment of trigger finger is usually very successful.

 An alternative operation is a percutaneous trigger finger release.
 A needle is used to release the tight mouth of the tunnel so an open operation is avoided.